apache/cloudstack-documentation/source/installguide/primate.rst

 ~~~~~~~~~~~~

 Primate uses API auto-discovery to discover APIs allowed for a logged-in user
-and creates navigation and views based on that.
+and creates navigation and views based on that, and requires the following:

 - Apache CloudStack 4.15 or later
-- API auto-discovery (listApis enabled)
+- API discovery (listApis) enabled
-- All modern browsers that are `ES5-compliant <https://github.com/vuejs/vue#browser-compatibility>`_
+- Modern browsers that are `ES5-compliant <https://github.com/vuejs/vue#browser-compatibility>`_

-In theory Primate can work with any older version of CloudStack.
+In theory Primate can work with any older version of CloudStack that supports
-However, several Primate list views require API pagination support, some of which are
+API discovery.
+However, several Primate list views require API pagination support,
-available starting Apache CloudStack 4.15 as well as several other additions which
+some of which are available starting Apache CloudStack 4.15 as well as several other
-might not be available prior to Apache CloudStack 4.15.
+API improvements which may not be available prior to Apache CloudStack 4.15.

 Installation on CentOS
 ~~~~~~~~~~~~~~~~~~~~~~